Charlotte Healthcare Fraud

 - Over 1,000 cases handled specifically in the area of healthcare fraud

 - More than 100 years of combined experience in federal healthcare fraud investigations

 - Client-first legal representation which includes 24/7 access to your legal team

 - An exclusive focus on healthcare fraud defense

 Get Started with a Free and Confidential Case Assessment

 If you need a healthcare fraud defense team in Charlotte, contact Oberheiden, P.C. to schedule a free and confidential case assessment.
-Our Charlotte healthcare fraud defense attorneys will schedule time for you to meet with our attorneys as soon as possible, and we will help you begin immediately executing a strategy to protect your business or practice against unwarranted consequences.
-To request an appointment with our Charlotte healthcare fraud defense lawyers, please call 888-680-1745 or send us your information online now.
+Our A Charlotte healthcare fraud attorney will schedule a time to meet you as soon as possible, and will help you begin immediately executing a strategy to protect your business or practice against unwarranted consequences.
+To request an appointment, please call 888-680-1745 or send us your information online now.